DEST-bio/DEST-bio.github.io/docs/resources.md

 [Drosophila Genome Nexus](https://www.johnpool.net/genomes.html){:.btn} <br>
 <br><br>
 <b>Attribution and Usage Policy</b><br>
-The data available on dest.bio is open and available for use by the community.
-We ask that any paper which uses the DEST dataset (in whole or in part) cite [Kapun et al 2021](https://www.biorxiv.org/content/10.1101/2021.02.01.428994v3.abstract).
+The data available on dest.bio is open and available for use by the community. <br>
+We ask that any paper which uses the DEST v1 dataset (in whole or in part) cite [Kapun et al 2021 Molecular Biology and Evolution](https://academic.oup.com/mbe/article/38/12/5782/6361628). <br>
+We ask that any paper which uses the DEST v2 dataset (in whole or in part) cite [Nunez et al 2024 bioRxiv](https://www.biorxiv.org/content/10.1101/2024.11.10.622744v1.abstract). <br>

-This website is built and maintained by the [Bergland lab](https://bergland-lab.org).
+This website is built and maintained by the [Bergland lab](https://bergland-lab.org). <br>
+Please report errors or bugs with this website to Alan Bergland - aob2x@virginia.edu